metio/terraform-provider-k8s/docs/data-sources/postgresql_cnpg_io_cluster_v1_manifest.md

 Optional:

-- `backup_id` (String) The ID of the backup from which to start the recovery process.If empty (default) the operator will automatically detect the backupbased on targetTime or targetLSN if specified.
-Otherwise use thelatest available backup in chronological order.
+- `backup_id` (String) The ID of the backup from which to start the recovery process.
+If empty (default) the operator will automatically detect the backup based on targetTime or targetLSN if specified.
+Otherwise use the latest available backup in chronological order.
 - `exclusive` (Boolean) Set the target to be exclusive.
-If omitted, defaults to false, so thatin Postgres, 'recovery_target_inclusive' will be true
+If omitted, defaults to false, so that in Postgres, 'recovery_target_inclusive' will be true
 - `target_immediate` (Boolean) End recovery as soon as a consistent state is reached
 - `target_lsn` (String) The target LSN (Log Sequence Number)
-- `target_name` (String) The target name (to be previously createdwith 'pg_create_restore_point')
+- `target_name` (String) The target name (to be previously created with 'pg_create_restore_point')
 - `target_time` (String) The target time as a timestamp in the RFC3339 standard
 - `target_tli` (String) The target timeline ('latest' or a positive integer)
 - `target_xid` (String) The target transaction ID